-Guide learners to do End of Unit 7 assessment on pages 261-265.
+Guide learners to do End of Unit 7 assessment.

 This unit requires a lot of practice in learning how to manipulate images.
 Allow learners to develop skills early by creating extra periods for them to practice.

 Encourage learners to practice more image manipulation with Photoshop.